 4. Grant amount

-4.1 The grant will be equal to the value of the rent waiver provided to the tenant in each month from August 2021, to a maximum of $3,000 per month, per eligible property affected by an impacted lease.
+4.1 The grant will be equal to the value of the rental relief provided to the tenant in each month from August 2021, to a maximum of $3,000 per month, per eligible property affected by an impacted lease.

 5. Terms and use of funds

-5.1 The Commercial Landlord Hardship Fund will be open for applications from October 2021 (date TBA) and close at a future date to be announced by the Government.
+5.1 The Fund will be open for applications from November 2021 and close at a future date to be announced by the government.

-5.2 Landlords that are individuals or incorporated entities, or hold the property in a trust or a self-managed superannuation fund, are eligible to apply.
+5.2 Landlords that are individuals, incorporated entities, or that hold the property on trust are eligible to apply.

-5.3 Grant funds must be used by the landlord to offset the rent reduction to their tenant(s).
+5.3 Grant funds must be used by the landlord to offset the rental relief to their tenant(s).

 5.4 Grants funds will only be paid into Australian bank accounts.

-5.7 Landlords that hold residential property subject to a commercial lease agreement (subject to the lease being covered by the Regulation) are eligible to apply, provided the Commercial Tenancy Relief Scheme eligibility criteria are met.
+5.6 Landlords that hold residential property subject to a commercial lease agreement (subject to the lease being covered by the Regulations) are eligible to apply, provided the Commercial Tenancy Relief Scheme eligibility criteria are met.

-5.8 Grants are awarded to landlords under the Commercial Landlord Hardship Fund at the sole discretion of the State.
+5.7 Grants are awarded to landlords from the Fund at the sole discretion of the state.

 6. Compliance and audit